yxuo/learning/web/courses/guilherme_guanabara/php-basic/lesson-4-8.md

     $sub = isset($_GET)
     ```

-2. Show if a person is between 18 and 60 years old by birth age;
+2. Show if a person is between 18 and 60 years old by birth age

    ```php
     $birth = isset($_GET['a']) ? $_GET['a'] : 2000;